 Due to having previous miscarriages, using a baby doppler helped to keep my mind at ease during early pregnancy but I also did not completely rely on it.
 If you are concerned about your baby’s health you should ALWAYS seek help from your physician or midwife.

 When not to use a fetal doppler?

-- You should not use a fetal doppler to replace your physician, obstetrician, and/or midwife.
+- Next, you should not use it to replace your physician, obstetrician, and/or midwife.
 You will still require medical oversight even if you can hear the heartbeat of your little one.

 Common Questions About Fetal Dopplers